JAGFx/truck-catalog-hexagonal/README.md

 # Truck configurator hexagonal
-POC for hexagonal architecture on Symfony
+POC for an hexagonal architecture on Symfony

 ## Main purpose